Chapter 2 : 01: Whispers in June

 But one high-pitched screech seemed surpass all the others.

 The whole room was nothing short of a crowded mess of Slytherins.
-Yet a silent blonde-haired girl had the misfortune to be stuck in front of the yelling pug-faced Pansy Parkinson, until Pansy decided to stand on a chair.
+Yet a silent blonde-haired girl had the misfortune to be stuck in front of the yelling pug-faced Pansy Parkinson.
+That is, until Pansy decided to stand on a chair.

-The blonde's face contorted into a sneer that rivaled both her uncle and her cousin's as she thought about what a waste of her time this was.
+Only the blonde haired girl noticed how Pansy's confidence faltered with a pout, as she surveyed the room, and whispered, "Draco..."
+The blonde's face contorted into a sneer that rivaled her uncle and her aforementioned cousin's as she thought about what a waste of her time this was.
 The lack of knowledge sent the room into a spiral of outcries and further confusion, which, she felt, had the uncanny resemblance to goblins running around to find a missing galleon.

 The fact that no one in the room had any accurate information about what happened was an obstacle in her mind that she could not solve.
 For many continued to scream, piss, and moan out their frustration under the false pretense that someone was going to randomly blurt out the answers they wanted.
 But the blonde just continued to stand and look at those around her, waiting for the appropriate moment to leave the common room, unnoticed.